haingoctu/buysale/README.md

 # buysale
 A program that watches r/goodyearwelt for their bi-weekly buy/sell threads, and aggregates the seller's posting on to a Google Sheets.

+This bot no longer runs due to a fallout between me and the r/goodyearwelt moderators.

 Dependencies:
   github.com/turnage/graw